taosdata/TDengine/docs/en/25-application/01-telegraf.md

 ## Wrap-up

 The above demonstrates how to quickly build a IT DevOps visualization system.
-Thanks to the new schemaless protocol parsing feature in TDengine version 2.4.0.0 and ability to integrate easily with a large software ecosystem, users can build an efficient and easy-to-use IT DevOps visualization system in just a few minutes.
+Thanks to the schemaless protocol parsing feature in TDengine and ability to integrate easily with a large software ecosystem, users can build an efficient and easy-to-use IT DevOps visualization system in just a few minutes.
 Please refer to the official documentation and product implementation cases for other features.